 High risk / hazardous life insurance occupations explained

-Insurance companies employ underwriters, whose job is to look at the applications they receive in detail assessing additional risk factors, such as health, family history, dangerous sports and hazardous occupations.
+Insurance companies employ underwriters, whose job is to look at the applications they receive in detail assessing additional risk factors, such as health, family history, dangerous sports and high-risk occupations.
 If you do one of the jobs listed below, you should expect to be asked further information about your job, often referred to as an 'occupational questionnaire'.
-How you answer those additional questions will depend on whether you get accepted at 'standard rates' (no increase to the life insurance premium), accepted with a 'rating' or 'loading' (an increase to the standard premium) or you may even be postponed or declined cover.
-Below we have listed the high risK/hazardous occupations that insurance companies are likely to ask additional information about.
+How you answer those additional questions will determine whether you get accepted at 'standard rates' (no increase to the life insurance premium), accepted with a 'rating' or 'loading' (you are offered a higher premium than you were quoted) or you may even be postponed or declined cover.
+Below we have listed the high risk/hazardous occupations that the insurance industry is likely to ask for additional information about.

 Examples of high risk / hazardous jobs